 - Questions and concerns

-Term 1, Week 1: Teaching clinic (open office)
+Term 1, Week 1: Teaching clinic (open online drop-in)

 - I will also email out links to the UG handbook once it is released.